 - 1. Charge the battery cartridge before completely discharged.
 Always stop tool operation and charge the battery cartridge when you notice less tool power. - 2.
 Never recharge a fully charged battery cartridge.
 Overcharging shortens the battery service life. - Charge the battery cartridge with room temperature at 10 °C - 40 °C (50 °F - 104 °F).
 Let a hot battery cartridge cool down before charging it. - 4.
+When not using the battery cartridge, remove it from the tool or the charger. - 5.
 Charge the battery cartridge if you do not use it for a long period (more than six months).